Sunday, January 28, 2024

 When I came back to school the next day, I left the sign at home.
 (I guess I had the good sense not to return the item to the scene of the crime, or something).
 Not long after the first bell rang and the school day had begun, Mrs. Karen Johnson (the school secretary at the time) came over the intercom: "Students, the Stop-and-Go sign is missing.
 If anyone has seen it, please let us know."

-Never one who liked to be in trouble, I was immediately in a panic, but for a few moments, thought I could get a way with it.
+Never one who liked to be in trouble, I was immediately in a panic.
+But for a few moments, I thought I could get a way with it.
 I would just act casual, bring it back the next day, take it to the office, and claim I had found it somewhere.

 It seemed that every head in the classroom turned toward me with looks of disgust.
 Mrs. Baird looked at me disappointedly and asked sternly if I had the sign with me.
 I replied that it was at home.
 "Well, you better go to the office and call about it."